 Although Zillow doesn’t have as strong a retargeting game as Trulia, their homepage is simple, and Zillow shines on the search listing page and filters.
 Great user-experience can be seen right on the map.
 When zoomed in, the map shows property locations, prices and even the number of units within a complex.

-Home buyers can use the elaborate property filter options and choose from properties for sale that are being sold by agents or homeowners, newly constructed, coming soon to the market or even the properties that are foreclosed.
+Home buyers can use the elaborate property filter options and choose from properties for sale that are being sold by "we buy houses" companies or homeowners, newly constructed, coming soon to the market or even the properties that are foreclosed.
 If we take into consideration that 88 percent of buyers use an agent and 67 percent use an agent frequently, this filter is an important added value to the user.
 Zillow also has plenty of tooltips which makes the website usability much easier, and the design simple and unencumbered by unnecessary text.

 Property listings open in a large popup, which is a good idea because you are still on the same map with all other listings, and one click takes you back to the map view.
 This makes browsing much easier.
 The pictures of the property are listed in a gallery above the fold because naturally, people want to see the pictures first.
 But Zillow has made it easy to scroll through many pictures at once, by employing a gallery in gallery approach.
 You can easily scroll through pictures, bundled eight at the time, and then choose from them the ones you want to see in full preview mode.